 LEONARDO DA VINCI: 500 Years Too Soon

-The opening graphics above are the cover and the first of the pages for the 500 Too Soon story from the 1948 "Daisy Handbook No. 2" in it's actual 5.25 x 4.5 size.
+The opening graphics at the top of the page are the cover and the first of the pages for the 500 Too Soon story from the 1948 "Daisy Handbook No. 2" in it's actual 5.25 x 4.5 size.
 Further down the page is the whole story in black and white directly from the handbook, albeit with the pages expanded closer to a regular comic book size for easier viewing and reading.

 The black and white version of the Leonardo Da Vinci story 500 Years Too Soon, below, was published in 1948, the second in a series of two fairly thick, more-or-less pocket sized 4X5 inch publications put out by the Daisy Air Rifle folk titled "The Daisy Handbook No. 2."
 The exact same Da Vinci story, albeit in full color, had been published a year earlier in True Comics, No. 58, dated March 1947, the same comic book I was talking about in the above quote.